ShaunHaldane/Praxis-Bruppacher/README.md

 # Praxis-Bruppacher

 This was a website that I created for a speech therapist.
-After having the site online for a couple of months she decided to take it down because she was becomming too busy to take extra bookings generated from the website.
+I had built most of the website but the therapist became very busy and could not cope with the extra business that the website would have generated and so I stopped working on it.

 ![Praxis Bruppacher 1](https://raw.githubusercontent.com/ShaunHaldane/images/main/PraxisBruppacher1.png)